Textbook: Research

+Education levels

-K-12 textbooks
+K-12

 In most U.S. K-12 public schools, a local school board votes on which textbooks to purchase from a selection of books that have been approved by the state Department of Education.
 Teachers receive the books to give to the students for each subject.
 Teachers are usually not required to use textbooks, however, and many prefer to use other materials instead.

 Textbook publishing in the U.S. is a business primarily aimed at large states.
 This is due to state purchasing controls over the books, most notably in Texas, where the Texas Education Agency sets curricula for all courses taught by the state's 1,000+ school districts, and therefore also approves which textbooks can be purchased.

 Commonly used American history textbooks are customized for students in California and Texas.

 High school

 In recent years, high school textbooks of United States history have come under increasing criticism.
 Authors such as Howard Zinn (A People's History of the United States), Gilbert T. Sewall (Textbooks: Where the Curriculum Meets the Child) and James W. Loewen (Lies My Teacher Told Me: Everything Your American History Textbook Got Wrong), make the claim that U.S. history textbooks contain mythical untruths and omissions, which paint a whitewashed picture that bears little resemblance to what most students learn in universities.
 Inaccurately retelling history, through textbooks or other literature, has been practiced in many societies, from ancient Rome to the Soviet Union (USSR) and the People's Republic of China.
 The content of history textbooks is often determined by the political forces of state adoption boards and ideological pressure groups.

 Science textbooks have been the source of ongoing debates and have come under scrutiny from several organizations.
 The presentation or inclusion of controversial scientific material has been debated in several court cases.
 Poorly designed textbooks have been cited as contributing to declining grades in mathematics and science in the United States and organizations such as the American Academy of Arts and Sciences (AAAS) have criticized the layout, presentation, and amount of material given in textbooks.

 Discussions of textbooks have been included on creation and evolution in the public education debate.
 The Smith v.
 Board of School Commissioners of Mobile County case brought forward a debate about scientific fact being presented in textbooks.

 In his book, Surely You're Joking, Mr. Feynman!, the late physics Nobel Prize laureate Richard P. Feynman described his experiences as a member of a committee that evaluated science textbooks.
 At some instances, there were nonsensical examples to illustrate physical phenomena; then a company sent – for reasons of timing – a textbook that contained blank pages, which even got good critiques.
 Feynman himself experienced attempts at bribery.